 We want our children to play an instrument for their own benefit.

-- We believe it will be an enjoyable hobby in adulthood
+- Believing it will be an enjoyable hobby in adulthood

-- We believe it will make them more intelligent
+- Believing it will make them more intelligent

-- We are hopeful that they and others will benefit from their talent
+- Hoping that they and others will benefit from their talent

 There are reasons to question the beliefs we have about the benefits of music practice.
 I do play piano now, but honestly, not very often.
 I am glad I know how to play, however, as playing has been a source of joy and stress relief for me through the years.
 But it turns out, that I am fairly atypical.
 The truth is that most people who played an instrument in childhood do not play it now.
 Will your child be the exception?